China’s economy accelerates as virus recovery gains strength

 Authorities have lifted curbs on travel and business but visitors to government and other public buildings still are checked for the virus’s telltale fever.
 Travelers arriving from abroad must be quarantined for two weeks.

 Last week, more than 10 million people were tested for the virus in the eastern port of Qingdao after 12 cases were found there.
-That broke a streak of almost two months with no virus transmissions reported within China.
+That broke a two-month streak with no virus transmissions reported within China.

-Industrial production rose 5.8% over the same quarter last year, the National Bureau of Statistics reported, a marked improvement over the first half’s 1.3% contraction.
+The National Bureau of Statistics reported that industrial production rose 5.8% in July-September over the same quarter last year, a marked improvement over the first half’s 1.3% contraction.

-Chinese exporters have benefited from the economy’s relatively early reopening and global demand for masks and other medical supplies.
-They are taking market share from foreign competitors that still are hampered by anti-virus controls.

-Retail sales returned to positive territory in the latest quarter, rising 0.9% over a year earlier.

-That was up from a 7.2% contraction in the first two quarters as consumers, already anxious about a slowing economy and a tariff war with Washington, put off buying.
-In a sign demand is accelerating, sales in September rose 3.3%.
+Retail sales rose 0.9% over a year earlier.
+That was up from a 7.2% contraction in the first half as consumers, already anxious about a slowing economy and a tariff war with Washington, put off buying.

 China has reported 4,634 coronavirus deaths and 85,685 confirmed cases, as well as three suspected cases.